apollographql/graphql-tag/README.md

 ### Webpack preprocessing

 This package also includes a [webpack loader](https://webpack.github.io/docs/loaders.html).
-There are many benefits over this approach, which saves GraphQL ASTs processing time on client-side, optimizes bundle size and enable queries to be separated from script over `.graphql` files.
+There are many benefits over this approach, which saves GraphQL ASTs processing time on client-side and enable queries to be separated from script over `.graphql` files.

 ```js
 loaders: [